adamchainz/django-upgrade/docs/usage.rst

 Usage
 =====

-``django-upgrade`` is a commandline tool that rewrites files to autoatically pugrade your code to fix ``DeprecationWarning``\s from Django and use some new features.
+``django-upgrade`` is a commandline tool that rewrites files to automatically upgrade your code to fix ``DeprecationWarning``\s from Django and use some new features.
 Target files like:

 .. code-block:: sh